a-schaefers/themelios/README.md

 ```

 ## themelios-zfs.nix
-If THEMELIOS_ZFS="true" in a configuration.sh file, Themelios will create /etc/nixos/themelios-zfs.nix with the following sensible zfs-on-root settings:
+If **nix_zfs_configuration_enabled="true"** in a configuration.sh file, Themelios will create /etc/nixos/themelios-zfs.nix with the following zfs-on-root settings:
 ```bash
 { ... }:
 { imports = [];